sharkrf/osp-http-api/README.md

 ### modemfreq.cgi

-If you want to change the current RX, TX frequency or TX power without reinitializing the modem, you can POST a query to this CGI. *changed* is 1 if the frequency got changed.
+If you want to change the current RX, TX frequency or TX power without reinitializing the modem, you can POST a query to this CGI.
 Returns currently active settings.

 DMR demodulation mode values: 0 - A, 1 - B, 2 - C etc.